Spanish and Portuguese Studies

 Students who begin their study of Spanish above the advanced level may substitute a 200-level elective.
 Heritage speakers of Spanish may substitute SPAN 199 or SPAN 204 (Advanced Spanish Language and Hispanic Culture for Heritage Speakers I or II).

-- 1 semester of PORT 151 (Advanced Conversation) or PORT 199 (Cultures of the Portuguese-Speaking World)
+- One semester of PORT 151 (Advanced Conversation) or PORT 199 (Cultures of the Portuguese-Speaking World)

-- 2 literature and culture courses (These courses must be taken on campus or in the GU summer program in Quito).
-Students may select from:
+- Two literature and culture courses (These courses must be taken on campus.*) Students may select from:

 - SPAN 241 or SPAN 242 (Spain: Literature and Culture I or II); or